 Post offers associate degrees, bachelor’s degrees, master’s degrees, and professional certificates in a variety of fields.
 Of course, given the university’s roots, Post has very strong business programs and offers a variety of business degrees, including multiple MBA options.
 Post offers degrees in other fields as well, such as accounting, legal studies, child studies, computer information systems, education, human services, and more.
 In all of these programs, Post supplies curricula based on the demands of related careers, rather than theories and abstract principles.
 Post’s goal is to train students for the working world, and to prepare them for the transition that follows graduation.

-Post provides a variety of opportunities for financial aid, and has advisors on standby for any students, new or current, that have questions.
+Post provides a variety of opportunities for financial aid (only for those that qualify), and has advisers on standby for any students, new or current, that have questions.
 The university is dedicated toward being a steady support for students on the path to bettering themselves and their careers.

 The Student Experience

 All of Post’s coursework can be completed either online or at its Connecticut campus.
 The online classes put the power of time management in the student’s hand.
 Students enrolled online can complete coursework at their own convenience, while still holding down a job or fulfilling family obligations.
 All coursework is easily accessible via Post’s website.

 There are a variety of student programs available at Post.
 One such program is the Cooperative Education Program, which combines work experience with classroom experience.
 This program eases the transition from college to work, and also gives students practical experience they can put on a resume or discuss during an interview.

 Student communication takes place on the internet, but this fact can be seen as a benefit rather than a hindrance.
 Students do not have the pressure of face-to-face contact, and can discussion school, networking, and other things without worrying about being judged.
 This also permits students from all over the nation to interact, which makes for a diverse student body.